picodata/sbroad/doc/design/global_tables_rfc.md

 ### SQ with Segment distribution

-Here we can execute on all nodes!
-Because segment distribution has a nice property: all rows that have the same value of shard key lie on the same node.
+Here we can execute the query on all nodes since the segment distribution has a nice property: all rows that have the same value of the shard key reside on the same node.

-This works only for condition like this: `column in/= SQ`
+This works only for conditions like this: `column in/= SQ`

-But for arbitrary conditions like this: `column < SQ, we will have to insert a Motion(Full).`
+But for arbitrary conditions like `column < SQ` we will have to insert a Motion(Full).

 ```mermaid
 flowchart LR